 1. General Regulations

-1.0 The University of Kansas, through the Board of Regents and its administrative officers, is authorized by state law to establish parking rules and regulations and to provide penalties for infractions of these regulations.
+1.0 The University of Kansas, through the Board of Regents and its administrative officers, is authorized by state law to establish parking rules and regulations and to assess penalties for infractions of these regulations.
 Regulations are established by the Parking Commission with approval of the Provost.

 Any motorized vehicle operated on the property of the University of Kansas is subject to all regulations governing parking at the institution.